Saepi/Leukemia-prediction-with-respect-to-drug-metabolism/README.md

 Functional enrichment analysis revealed pathways associated with oxidative stress and immune response, which are expected in leukemia given the central role of redox imbalance in malignant hematopoietic cells and the immune origin of the disease, as well as the impact of chemotherapy on immune and inflammatory signaling.

 ### Drug Metabolism Genes
-To specifically investigate the predictive contribution of drug metabolism–related genes, a curated list of genes was assembled and classified according to their role in drug clearance:
+To specifically investigate the predictive contribution of drug metabolism–related genes, a curated list of genes was assembled based on KEGG and Reactome, where genes are classified according to their role in drug clearance:
 - **Phase I (Functionalization):** Chemical modification of drugs, often increasing their reactivity
 - **Phase II (Conjugation):** Addition of polar groups to enhance solubility and excretion
 - **Phase III (Transport):** Active transport of drugs or metabolites out of the cell